willfurnass/sheffield_hpc/index.rst

 .. _ib-docs:

-iceberg
+Iceberg
 =======

 .. image:: images/iceberg.png
    :width: 40%
    :align: right
-   :alt: A picture showing some of the iceberg hardware.
+   :alt: A picture showing some of the Iceberg hardware.

-Welcome to the **iceberg** user manual.
+Welcome to the **Iceberg** user manual.
 Iceberg is the University of Sheffield's central High Perfomance Computing (HPC) resource.
 Its mission is to meet the intensive computing requirements of research projects at Sheffield University.

 This manual aims to provide you all the information you need to use iceberg.

+**About the Iceberg Service**

+* :ref:`cluster-specs` - Information about Iceberg's hardware
+* :ref:`filestore` - Information about the amount of disk space you get on Iceberg and the different types of filesystem available.
+* :ref:`How to buy additional compute power on Iceberg <resourcecosts>`
+* :ref:`The GPU Computing section <GPUIntro>` - GPU computing on Iceberg

+**Using the Iceberg Service**

-If you are new to HPC and iceberg checkout the :ref:`getting-started` guide.
+* :ref:`getting-started` guide - If you are new to HPC and Iceberg, we suggest you start here.

-If you want to see what software is availible for use on iceberg see the :ref:`software` section.

-If you want more information about the iceberg hardware take a look at the :ref:`cluster-specs`.

-If you are interested in GPU computing, take a look at :ref:`The GPU Computing section <GPUIntro>`
+* :ref:`software` - Details about the software installed on Iceberg and how to use it

-If you have a problem using iceberg, try some of our :ref:`troubleshooting` tips in the first instance.
+* :ref:`troubleshooting` - Start here if you have a problem using the system.

+**Support**

-If you get stuck using iceberg or need some specific software please contact the research computing team on `research-it@sheffield.ac.uk <research-it@sheffield.ac.uk>`_.
+If you have a problem using Iceberg or need some specific software installing please contact the research computing team on `research-it@sheffield.ac.uk <research-it@sheffield.ac.uk>`_.

 .. toctree::
    :maxdepth: 1